junxit/us-congress-bills-113/bill.md

   >   - **(4)** *Determination of minimum sale price* The Secretary shall make a determination of the minimum sale price for sales described in paragraph (1) using—
   >     - **(A)** a confidential survey of qualifying domestic helium transactions to which any holder of a contract with the Secretary for the acceptance, storage, and redelivery of crude helium in the Cliffside Gas Field helium storage reservoir is a party;
   >     - **(B)** current market crude helium prices as represented by the sale price at any auction held by the Secretary in the preceding 2 years;
-  >     - **(C)** the volume-weighted average cost among helium refiners, producers, and liquefiers, in dollars per thousand cubic feet, of converting gaseous crude helium into bulk liquid helium; and
+  >     - **(C)** the volume-weighted average cost among helium refiners, producers, and liquefiers, in dollars per thousand cubic feet, of converting gaseous crude helium into bulk liquid helium;
-  >     - **(D)** the additional layer of cost and profit associated with the sale or resale of bulk liquid helium.
+  >     - **(D)** the additional layer of cost and profit associated with the sale or resale of bulk liquid helium; and
+  >     - **(E)** the sale price for crude helium offered in the most recent auction under paragraph (2)(G).
   >   - **(5)** *Authority of Secretary* The Secretary shall—
   >     - **(A)** require all persons that are parties to a contract with the Secretary for the acceptance, storage, and redelivery of crude helium to disclose, on a strictly confidential basis in dollars per thousand cubic feet, the weighted average price of all crude helium and bulk liquid helium purchased, sold, or processed by the persons in all qualifying domestic helium transactions during the fiscal year;
   >     - **(B)** appoint a qualified independent third party to perform data collection and analysis for the purposes of the survey under paragraph (4)(A); and
   >     - **(C)** adopt such administrative policies and procedures as the Secretary considers necessary and reasonable to ensure robust protection of the confidentiality of data submitted by private persons.
   >   - **(6)** *Changes in minimum price* If the Secretary believes that the minimum price as determined by the survey under paragraph (4)(A) may not be reflective of the current market value of helium, or if a higher minimum price may result in greater conservation of the Federal crude helium resource, the Secretary may change the minimum price charged for crude helium sold under this section by up to 10 percent of the price determined under paragraph (4).
 If at any sale in which the minimum price is increased under this paragraph all crude helium offered is sold at the increased price, the Secretary shall consider that increased price to be the minimum price determined under paragraph (4) for all future sales of crude helium under this section unless that price is further changed in accordance with this paragraph.
-  >   - **(7)** *Ensuring fair acts and practices* The Secretary may issue such rules and regulations with respect to bidding, transfer, and refining of helium produced from or held in the Federal Helium Reserve as may be necessary to prevent unfair acts and practices.
+  >   - **(7)** *Ensuring fair and nondiscriminatory acts and practices* The Secretary may issue such rules and regulations with respect to ensure bidding, transfer, and refining of helium produced from or held in the Federal Helium Reserve as may be necessary to ensure fair and nondiscriminatory acts and practices.
   >   - **(8)** *Auction records*
   >     - **(A)** *Furnishing records* Every person participating in auctions of helium from the Federal Helium Reserve shall furnish to the Secretary on request such records of transactions in helium auctions as the Secretary may require to reconstruct bidding or trading in the course of a particular inquiry or investigation being conducted by the Secretary for enforcement or surveillance purposes.
 In requiring information pursuant to this paragraph, the Secretary shall specify the information required, the period for which it is required, and the time and date on which the information must be furnished.
   >     - **(B)** *Reporting requirements* The Secretary may issue rules to require persons participating in helium auctions to file such reports as the Secretary determines to be necessary for purposes of this Act.